Substantial Unbroken Faith in Jesus Christ for over Two Millennia

 So, is Orthodoxy a denomination?

 No. Denominations are the product of what is known as the Protestant Reformation.
 Orthodoxy predates Martin Luther and the Reformation by about 1,500 yrs.
 Orthodoxy is pre-denominational.
 We are evangelical, but not Protestants; we are Catholic, but not Roman.
-Ortho – comes from the Greek word for right and Doxa – comes from the Greek word meaning worship, put together it simply means right-worship.
-We understand ourselves to be living and practicing the fullness of the Christian faith.
-We have an unbroken 2,000 year living heritage.
+Ortho – comes from the Greek word meaning right, and Doxa – comes from the Greek word meaning worship, put together it simply means right-worship.
+Orthodox Christians have been living and practicing the fullness of the Christian faith in a living and unbroken 2,000 year heritage.
+For more reading see - History .

 How do you worship?

 We worship according to the Christian way.
 We did not make it up, we received this way of life from Christians before us (all the way back to Jerusalem).
-We believe worship is not about us, but about worshiping God and being transformed into His image and likeness.
-Our worship is truly God centered worship; therefore we worship as Christian's have from the beginning: in Liturgy.
+We believe worship is not about us, rather it is about worshiping God and being transformed into His image and likeness.
+Our worship is truly God centered worship; therefore we worship as Christians have from the beginning: in Liturgy.
 Our worship traces itself all the way back to Hebraic worship.
-For a bit more on this see our blog: Why Orthodoxy?
+For a bit more on this see: Why Orthodoxy?
 Worship.
 Why Orthodox Christians Worship Facing East.

 Do you believe the Bible?

 Yes.
 The compilation of Christian writings known as the New Testament was assembled by the Orthodox Church.
-This process was pretty much solidified by the mid-late 300's.
-Essentially, it was a group of Christian leaders known as Bishops who, by the guidance of the Holy Spirit, selected the books of the New Testament and then announced them to be “canonical” (from another Greek word, Kanon - measuring rod, standard of excellence).
+This process was solidified by the mid-late 300's.
+Essentially it was a group of Christian leaders known as Bishops who, by the guidance of the Holy Spirit, selected the books of the New Testament and then announced them to be “canonical” (from another Greek word, Kanon - measuring rod, standard of excellence).
 We believe that the Scripture is inspired of God and the word of God.
 In the long run we believe in Christ Jesus, of Whom the Bible testifies.
-The Bible is the most important Christian writing, but our faith is not derived from a book (no matter how wonderful and inspired) but in the incarnate Word of God - Jesus Christ.
+The Bible is the most exceptional Christian writing, but our faith is not derived from a book (no matter how wonderful and inspired) but in the incarnate Word of God - Jesus Christ.
 For more reading see The Emergence of the New Testament and Holy Scripture and the Church

 These are just a few answers, if you have any other questions please contact us and ask!
 Better yet, come and see!

 We stand most of the time.
 Why?
-Because we are worshiping, and we take it seriously!
-We lounge at home or elsewhere, but we worship in Church.
-Think Heaven, and if you are familiar with the Bible think of the images of heavenly worship it presents, well, we are entering heaven on earth (Isaiah stood in loving awe of God, He did not go make a latte)!
+Because we are worshiping!
+We relax at home or elsewhere, but we worship in Church.
+Think of Heaven, and if you are familiar with the Bible think of the images of heavenly worship it presents, well, we are entering heaven on earth (Isaiah stood in loving awe of God, He did not go make a latte)!
 Sitting was introduced in western churches after the Protestant Reformation when a more lecture oriented approach became dominate.
 Although, if age or infirmity requires one to sit, that is perfectly fine.

 There are no musical instruments.
 Why?
-Because we believe worship is the raw encounter between God and mankind, though we do not believe instruments are bad at all.
+Because mankind is the highest "instrument" of God, though we do not believe musical instruments are bad at all.
 We bring to Church that one simple sacrifice: ourselves.
-We believe that in the end everyone will stand before Christ with nothing but ones life and how one lived (no instruments, no career, no riches, no poverty, no false pretenses, etc.) Our worship reflects this; it is truly personal.
+We believe that in the end everyone will stand before Christ with nothing but one's life and how one lived (no instruments, no career, no riches, no poverty, no false pretenses, etc.) We come to Church as before the throne of Christ the Lord.

 Most of all know that you are welcome!

 Fr.
-Zechariah Lynch was born in Colorado Springs and raised in a Protestant home, and he spent time and studied in the Ukraine, where he also studied at Kharkov State University.
+Zechariah Lynch was born in Colorado Springs, Colorado, and raised in a Protestant home.
+He spent time as a Protestant Missionary in the Ukraine, where he also studied at Kharkov State University.
 He met his wife Natalia in the Ukraine.
-Upon returning to the U.S. he completed studies in a protestant school of ministry he discovered Orthodox Christianity in his mid-twenties.
+Upon returning to the U.S. he completed studies in a Protestant school of ministry, after which he discovered Orthodox Christianity in his mid-twenties.
 Subsequently he and his family were received into the One Holy Apostolic Church.
 In 2011 he completed seminary studies at St. Tikhon's Orthodox Seminary and graduated with a Master of Divinity.